protocolguild/documentation/docs/5-initial-pilot.md

 ### Membership
   - Did the Guild start with an accurate representation of protocol contributors?
   - What areas in the ecosystem should eligibility be expanded to over the pilot?
-  - What were the notable membership changes/ disputes, if any)?
+  - What were the notable membership changes/ disputes, if any?
   - What is the general state of the membership?
   - Has the presence of the Protocol Guild lead to negative or positive affects to relationships, the progress of regular projects?
   - What frequency has someone's decision to join or remain in core protocol work cited the Guild as a compelling benefit?